vitaliy-bobrov/metalsmith-blog-source/source/blog/adding-comments-to-metalsmith.md

   }));
 ```

 `counterSelector` - a string that represents CSS class name selector for counter widget container.
-By default plugin is lookin for `.disqus-comment-count` elements in markup.
+By default plugin is looking for `.disqus-comment-count` elements in markup.
 Then it will add Disqus identifiers to HTML elements, so disqus widget will know what comments amount to insert inside which of them.
 Now only selectors starting with class name definition works.

 ### Widgets insertion